Pre-game ceremony: Celebrating athletes

 A sport franchise may schedule a pre-game ceremony to celebrate the retirement of a popular long-successful athlete, to retire an athlete's uniform number, to honour a deceased athlete, or to celebrate an athlete's accomplishments.

 Accomplishments

 A pre-game ceremony may be held to celebrate the accomplishments of an athlete.
 On 30 September 2017, the Kansas City Royals hosted a pre-game ceremony preceding their game against the Arizona Diamondbacks to celebrate Mike Moustakas setting a team record for home runs in one season.

 Preceding the 11 December 2019 game in which the Toronto Raptors hosted the Los Angeles Clippers, former Raptors player Kawhi Leonard was presented with a ring to celebrate the Raptors championship in the preceding NBA season.

 Death

 After the death of Miami Marlins pitcher José Fernández in a boating accident in September 2016, a Major League Baseball executive announced that all games scheduled for that day would be preceded by a pre-game moment of silence to commemorate Fernández.

+Similarly, in the Australian Football League (AFL), after Adelaide Football Club coach Phil Walsh was murdered mid-season by his son in 2015, Adelaide's next scheduled game was called off, and all other games for the round forgoed a banner and club songs; additionally, a minute's silence was observed, and all players wore a black armband.